oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![API Key Upload](images/api-key-upload.png)

-8. Time to test it out!
+8. Now, we just have to test it out, by running the following command:

     ```
     <copy>oci iam availability-domain list --auth api_key --profile WORKSHOP --config-file ~/.oci/config</copy>
     ```

-    **_NOTE:_** The profile name you entered will automatically be converted to all CAPS.
+    > **Note**: The profile name you entered will automatically be converted to all CAPS.
 Make sure to do the same when you enter the CLI command.

-9. You should see either 1 or 3 AZs depending on which region you are using.
+9. You should see either 1 or 3 Availability Domains (ADs), depending on which region you're subscribed to in OCI.
+In this case, we have three ADs:

     ![CLI Test](images/cli-test.png)

-## Task 2: Containerize the application
+## Task 2: Containerize the Application

-In this task you will create a container image for both the server and the web pieces of the application.
+In this task, you will create a container image for both the server and the web pieces of the application.
 The container images will be stored in the OCI Container Registry for deployment to Container Instances (and eventually OKE).

-1. Generate an Auth token for your cloud user; this is required to authenticate to OCI Container Registry.
+1. Generate an Auth Token for your Cloud user; this is required to authenticate to OCI Container Registry.

     ```
     <copy>oci iam auth-token create --description "DevLive-Workshop" --user-id <paste user OCID> --query 'data.token' --raw-output</copy>
     ```

-2. Copy the output string and store it in a safe place.
-Then create an environment variable as well.
+2. Then, we copy the output string and store it somewhere safe.
+We will also create an environment variable to carry our auth token:

     ```
     <copy> export OCI_OCIR_TOKEN="<auth-token-here>"</copy>
     ```

-    _note:_ remove the `<>` when pasting your auth token
+    > **Note**: remove the `<>` when pasting your auth token.

-3. Create an environment variable for your email address.
+3. We will also create an environment variable to hold our email address:

     ```
     <copy>export OCI_OCIR_USER=<OCI_email_or_IAM_user_id></copy>